 Fortunately, veterans suffering from depression may be eligible for service-connected disability benefits.
 This guide will break down the VA rating for depression, as well as PTSD.
+If you’d like to learn more about the comorbidity of PTSD and depression, click here.

 Understanding The VA Rating For Depression